DandelionWithLute/The-Modern-JavaScript-Tutorial/5 Data types/readme.md

 If one of the arguments of == is an object, and the other one is a primitive, then the object gets converted to primitive, as explained in the chapter Object to primitive conversion.
 …With an exception of null and undefined that equal == each other and nothing else. -->

 array compare to array with conversion ?
 (conversion) [] will be primitive like "" :
 (no conversion) == will be reference comparison and === will be reference comparason with no type conversion.

+<b>Mdn web docs sort method</b>
+It should return a number where:

+A negative value indicates that a should come before b.
+A positive value indicates that a should come after b.
+Zero or NaN indicates that a and b are considered equal.
+To memorize this, remember that (a, b) => a - b sorts numbers in ascending order.

+If omitted, the array elements are converted to strings, then sorted according to each character's Unicode code point value.